What if someone outside your family turned your son or daughter against you?

 New Jersey needs a law to protect families from predatory alienation.

-Internet predators, con artists, pimps, gangs, and other destructive individuals and groups use this form of psychologically damaging manipulation to isolate young people from their relatives and friends.
-Predatory alienation devastates not only the people being controlled, but also the family members and friends who love them.
+Internet predators, con artists, pimps, gangs, and other destructive individuals and groups use this form of psychologically damaging manipulation to isolate people of all ages from their relatives and friends.
+Predatory alienation arising from extreme undue influence devastates not only the people being controlled, but also the family members and friends who love them.
 Time alone typically does not resolve the situation or heal the emotional harm done by this predatory behavior.
 (See Expert Interview.)

 “A tie to a parent may be the most important bond in a young adult’s life,” according to family science researchers at the University of Pennsylvania and the University of Texas at Austin (New York Times, May 31, 2012).